cyberlibrarian/cyberlibrarian.github.io/_posts/2023-03-18-detection-engineering-notes.md

 - [TaHiTI: Threat Hunting Methodology](https://www.betaalvereniging.nl/en/safety/tahiti/)
 -- Aligned with MaGMa, the TaHiTI methodology for threat hunting is created with real hunting practice in mind and provides organization with a standardized and repeatable approach to their hunting investigations.
 The methodology uses 3 phases and 6 steps and integrates threat intelligence throughout its execution.

+### Naming Conventions
+- From LASCON talk by
+-- Primary Key:SCOPE:TTP:Short name
+-- Scope is servers, workstations, or something more granular --

 ### Detection Specification Languages/Formats
 - Sigma